copelansam/TeaShop/README.md

 ### Introduction to the Tea Shop Assignment:
 ***

 This project was created as part of my Object-Oriented Development Class.
-The project is a simplified teashop application that allows users to browse teas by selecting filters (in stock, name contains, price above/below, etc.)
+The project is a simplified teashop console application that allows users to browse teas by selecting filters (in stock, name contains, price above/below, etc.) and sorting directions.
+The application allows users to make (fake/demo) purchases using a variety of payment methods (credit card, apple pay, crypto)

 ## Key Concepts
 ***